Libensemble/libensemble/docs/resource_manager/overview.rst

 Dynamic Assignment of Resources
 ===============================

 ..
-SH TODO Add link to a section on scheduler
-..
 SH TODO Add link to detection of resources section (an dhow to override)
-..
-SH TODO Add link to a section on worker resources as can be used in sim

 Overview